 Spending on affiliate marketing is steadily increasing, and we are seeing brands make huge gains from working with affiliates.

 In fact, in 2020, advertisers who used affiliate programs generated between 15%–30% of sales from the affiliates.

 Not only that, but VigLink found that the top two revenue generators for publishers were Google Ads and affiliate marketing.

 Every brand is different, but one factor is consistent with almost all DTC brands - you will generate more revenue from a smart affiliate strategy.

 We have seen it first hand.

-In just 7 months, Vitae Apparel has earned over $140k in affiliate revenue.
-These are from smaller creators and customer advocates and does not include revenue they earn from macro-influencers with over 200k follower.
+Vitae Apparel has earned over $250k in affiliate revenue in just over a year.
+These are from smaller creators and customer advocates and do not include revenue from macro-influencers with over 200k followers.

 How Much Money Can Affiliates Make?

 Now, if you are interested in becoming an affiliate, you might be wondering how much $$ you can make.